 In order to avoid wasting time and money, it’s a good idea to liaise with a local contractor to discover the most suitable machinery to clear your specific site.
 Certain machinery will be more effective than others depending on the materials that need disposing of, so it’s imperative that you have a discussion with someone who’s been there and done it before.
 Better still, if you’re not confident operating the machinery to clear your site safely and effectively, you can always hire experienced demolition contractors to undertake the task on your behalf.
 These are site clearance experts who have the expertise and machinery to dismantle and strip out large areas for your business to utilise once again.

 - Consider the potential health and safety risks

 Always keep in mind that the area you’ve earmarked for clearance in order for future building or landscape work to take place must be free of any vegetation or construction materials before future work can be carried out.
 If not, these materials could harm the wider environment and affect the way in which the land can be utilised.

 - Arrange for licensed transportation of scrap metals

-For first class assistance in the transportation of scrap metal, Reclamet is licensed to clear your business premises of waste and recyclable materials.
+For first class assistance in the transportation of scrap cars and metal, Reclamet is licensed to clear your business premises of waste and recyclable materials.